doniacld/learnings/Databases/README.md

 - database level structures: tables and indexes
 - data level constraints: field types(string, boolean, ref...)
-- it can be one schema across the DB or different entreies with different schemas
+- it can be one schema across the DB or different entities with different schemas

 - Computationally expensive: